Juncker wants EU finance minister, no separate euro budget or parliament

 The future European finance minister would be in change of the new European Monetary Fund (EMF) as well, he said.

-He did not give more details of the new tasks the EMF could take on, saying only the Commission would make a proposal on that, as well as the prerogatives of a European finance minister, in December.
+He did not give more details of the new tasks the EMF could take on, saying only the Commission would make a proposal on that, as well as the prerogatives of a European finance minister, on Dec.
+7. (Reporting By Alastair Macdonald, writing by Jan Strupczewski; Editing by Mark Trevelyan)

-Euro zone finance ministers will open a debate on the future of the single currency area on Friday at an informal meeting in the Estonian capital of Tallinn.